Ada-Developers-Academy/core-about-ada/being-an-adie/a-day-in-the-life.md

 # A Day in the Life of an Adie

+No two Adies are exactly the same and neither are two Adie schedules.
+We surveyed a few Adies and mashed their schedules together to come up with this rough guide to how you'll spend your day as an Adie!

 - 9:00am-10:00am: Wake up, Breakfast, Check Calendar, Slack, Email, Learn.

 ![check all the things](../assets/day_life/check_all_the_things.png)